AckerlyXu/heima/articles/batch/batch-management-dotnet.md

 ## <a name="sample"></a>Sample project on GitHub
 To see Batch Management .NET in action, check out the [AccountManagment][acct_mgmt_sample] sample project on GitHub.
 This console application shows the creation and usage of [BatchManagementClient][net_mgmt_client] and [ResourceManagementClient][resman_client].
 It also demonstrates the usage of the Azure [Active Directory Authentication Library][aad_adal] (ADAL), which is required by both clients.

 To run the sample application successfully, you must first register it with Azure AD by using the Azure portal Preview.
-Follow the steps in the [Adding an Application](/documentation/articles/active-directory-integrating-applications/#adding-an-application/) section in [Integrating applications with Azure Active Directory][aad_integrate] to register the sample application within your own account's Default Directory.
+Follow the steps in the [Adding an Application](../active-directory/active-directory-integrating-applications.md#adding-an-application) section in [Integrating applications with Azure Active Directory][aad_integrate] to register the sample application within your own account's Default Directory.
 Be sure to select **Native Client Application** for the type of application, and you can specify any valid URI (such as `http://myaccountmanagementsample`) for the **Redirect URI**--it does not need to be a real endpoint.

 After adding your application, delegate the **Access Azure Service Management as organization** permission to the *Azure Service Management API* application in the application's settings in the portal:

 ![Application permissions in Azure portal][2]

-> [AZURE.TIP]
+> [!TIP]
 > If **Azure Service Management API** does not appear under *permissions to other applications*, click **Add application**, select **Azure Service Management API**, then click the check mark button.
 Then, delegate permissions as specified above.
 >
 >